joelvonrotz/tableau-icons/tableau-icons.typ

 /*                              General Functions                             */
 /* -------------------------------------------------------------------------- */

+/// The base function used for the other functions to draw icons from Tabler.io
+///
+/// - body (str): icon name
+/// - fill (color): color of the icon
+/// - icon_type (str): style type of the icon (either "filled" or "outline")
+/// - width (length): width of the icon (icon is contained)
+/// - height (length): height of the icon (icon is contained)
+/// ->
 #let icon(body, fill: rgb("#000000"), icon_type: "outline", width: 1em, height: auto) = {
   if (type(body) != str) {
     panic("'icon' not set")